Iodised salt: China

 Much of the Chinese population lives inland, far from sources of dietary iodine.
 In 1996, the Chinese Ministry of Public Health estimated that iodine deficiency was responsible for 10 million cases of intellectual developmental disorders in China.
-Chinese governments have held a legal monopoly on salt production since 119 BCE and began iodizing salt in the 1960s, but market reforms in the 1980s led to widespread smuggling of non-iodized salt from private producers.
+Chinese governments have held a legal monopoly on salt production since 119 BCE and began iodizing salt in the 1960s, but the reform and opening up in the 1980s led to widespread smuggling of non-iodized salt from private producers.
 In the inland province of Ningxia, only 20% of the salt consumed was sold by the China National Salt Industry Corporation.
 The Chinese government responded by cracking down on smuggled salt, establishing a salt police with 25,000 officers to enforce the salt monopoly.
 Consumption of iodized salt reached 90% of the Chinese population by 2000.

 India

 India and all of its states ban the sale of non-iodized salt for human consumption.
 However, implementation and enforcement of this policy are imperfect; a 2009 survey found that 9% of households used non-iodized salt and that another 20% used insufficiently iodized salt.

-Iodised salt was introduced to India in the late 1950s.
+Iodized salt was introduced to India in the late 1950s.
 Public awareness was increased by special programs and initiatives, both governmental and non-governmental.
 Currently, iodine deficiency is only present in a few isolated regions which are still unreachable.
 In India, some people use Himalayan rock salt.
 Rock salt however is low in iodine and should be consumed only when other iodine-rich foods are in the diet.

 Iran

 A national program with iodized salt started in 1992.
-A national survey of 1990 revealed the prevalence of iodine deficiency to be 20-80% in different parts of Iran indicating a major public health problem.
+A national survey of 1990 revealed the prevalence of iodine deficiency to be 20–80% in different parts of Iran indicating a major public health problem.
 Central provinces, far from the sea, had the highest prevalence of iodine deficiency.
 The national salt enrichment program was very successful.
 The prevalence of goiter in Iran dropped dramatically.
 The national survey in 1996 reported that 40% of boys and 50% of girls have goiter.
 The 3rd national survey in 2001 showed that the total goiter rate is 9.8%.
 In 2007, the 4th national survey was conducted 17 years after iodized salt consumption by Iranian households.
 In this study, the total goiter rate was 5.7%.

-Concerns of iodine deficiency have raised over recent years due to the consumption of non-iodized salts especially sea salt which is strongly suggested by traditional medicine workers in Iran.
-Many of whom have not any academic studies.
+Concerns of iodine deficiency have raised over recent years due to the consumption of non-iodized salts especially sea salt which is strongly suggested by traditional medicine workers in Iran, many of whom lack a pertinent academic background.

 Kazakhstan

 Kazakhstan, a country in Central Eurasia in which local food supplies seldom contain sufficient iodine, has drastically reduced iodine deficiency through salt iodization programs.
-Campaigns by the government and non-profit organizations to educate the public about the benefits of iodized salt began in the mid-1990s, with iodization of edible salt becoming legally mandatory in 2002.
+Campaigns by the government and non-profit organisations to educate the public about the benefits of iodized salt began in the mid-1990s, with iodization of edible salt becoming legally mandatory in 2002.